 How to write?

-- It should be ensured that nothing is missing when a complete letter of approval is taken down.
+- It must be ensured that no details are omitted when recording a complete letter of approval.

-- The details of the authority to be transferred from one person to another should always be taken down comprehensively.
+- The specifics of the authority being transferred from one individual to another should be thoroughly documented.

 The sample authorization letter for the branch office